NIALweb/cbsite_source/pages/contact.md

 For more information about NIAL, including institutional membership, please contact the current Chair of the Board of Directors:

-- [Ben Hunter](mailto:bhunter@uidaho.edu), Dean of Libraries at the University of Idaho
+- [Reba Puente](mailto:rpuente@csi.edu), Library Director at the College of Southern Idaho